 - High levels of inflammation caused by a poor diet and a sedentary lifestyle along with chronic stress

 - Genetic predisposition

 - High levels of toxin exposure including exposure to pesticides, harmful bacteria, parasites, viruses, cigarette smoke (even second-hand), excessive alcohol and other harmful chemicals or compounds like lead and formaldehyde

 - High amounts of stress and regular release of stress hormones like cortisol, paired with a lack of rest and deep sleep

 The earlier hormonal imbalances are diagnosed, the sooner you can start addressing them naturally – feel free to schedule a complimentary phone consultation to see what the best next steps are for you.

 Take The First Step On Your

-Perhaps you have questions you’d like to ask before you make a decision to become a patient.
-Our patient coordinator is standing by, happy to answer any questions you have to determine if Elemental Health is right for you.
+Perhaps you have questions you’d like to ask about what it’s like to become a practice member.
+We are happy to answer any questions you have to determine if Elemental Health is right for you.